 Based on these achievements, the Japan Equestrian Archery Association was selected for three consecutive years to take part in the Japan Cultural Expo, which was organized by the Agency for Cultural Affairs and the Japan Arts Council from fiscal 2020 to fiscal 2022.
 The Japan Cultural Expo was designed to generate momentum for the Tokyo Olympic and Paralympic Games and to showcase Japan’s traditional culture to domestic and international audiences.
 The “hosted and co-hosted” category, in which the association was selected, involved joint projects with the Agency for Cultural Affairs and the Japan Arts Council.

 Moreover, the association has again been selected for two consecutive years (fiscal 2023 and fiscal 2024) to participate in Japan Cultural Expo 2.0, the successor to the Japan Cultural Expo.
-Japan Cultural Expo 2.0 is being implemented for three years, through fiscal 2025, with the aim of improving customer satisfaction by enhancing the quality of cultural programs and accelerate efforts leading up to the World Expo 2025 Osaka Kansai.
+Japan Cultural Expo 2.0 is being implemented for three years, through fiscal 2025, to improve customer satisfaction by enhancing the quality of cultural programs and accelerate efforts leading up to the World Expo 2025 Osaka Kansai.

 In all, this marks the fifth consecutive year for the Japan Equestrian Archery Association to be selected for the Japan Cultural Expo.
 Below is an overview of the projects held over the past four years, accompanied by videos.